apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ## Zeroth Order Optimization

 A first-order optimizer uses only the first derivative (the gradients) to optimize the objective.
 See SGD, SGD with momentum, Nesterov, Adam, Muon, etc. All the stuff that we use.
 A second-order optimizer uses the second derivative (the hessian).
 See Newton's method, and a few others.
 The hessian is intractible, as it's N by N in the parameter count.
+So nobody does this.

 But consider zeroth-order.
 An optimizer that only uses the parameters to optimize the parameters.

 As it turns out, you can save a LOT of memory this way.
 You don't have to store intermediate activations or gradients.
 Essentially, you get true pipieline parallelism for free, with no downsides.
 Besides the fact that zeroth-order optimization kinda sucks, anyway.